silverfin/silverfin-cli/README.md

 export SF_HOST=...
 ```

-## Important considerations
+## Important considerations and assumptions that we adder to

-- Reconciliation handles should be unique, since we identify the correct reconciliation based on these handles when there is no reference to the corresponding ID.
-The only case where duplicate handles are supported in a single firm, are reconciliations that are added from a marketplace reconciliation (so you could have one custom reconciliation and one from the marketplace using the same handle, the CLI will skip the one from the marketplace and try to identify the custom one).
+## Advanced Settings

-- Be sure to have enabled the "Dutch" locale in the firm's 'Advanced' settings.
+Be sure to have enabled the "Dutch" locale in the firm's 'Advanced' settings.
 This is because the NL language is mandatory while interacting with templates (e.g. while creating them).
 If you are not using the NL locale, you could populate this field `name_nl` with your default language or English.

 ## Project structure conventions